 Hydrate Before You Eat:

 Did you know that people commonly mistake thirst for hunger?
 When you don’t drink water, your body feels the need to go nuts on calories, thus the overeating problem at Thanksgiving.
 Hydration is the answer, and you should try to drink about 16 ounces of filtered water before the meal.
+Don’t forget to hydrate while you eat, and no, wine does not count as hydrating.

 Pick Smarter Options & Skip Seconds: